diml/ppx_view_pattern/README.md

 - finish this rewriter, in particular add support for record patterns
-- update [ppx_ast][ppx_ast] to abstract the OCaml AST entirely and provides all the necessary builders/patterns
+- update [ppx_ast][ppx_ast] to abstract the OCaml AST entirely and provide all the necessary builders/patterns
 - upgrade all Jane Street ppx rewriters to use this

-This will be a breaking changes for users of [ppx_core][ppx_core] and [ppx_driver][ppx_driver].
+This will be a breaking change for users of [ppx_core][ppx_core] and [ppx_driver][ppx_driver].
 However, once users will have switched, they'll get much better stability guarantees since changes in the parsetree will simply be reflected by forward compatible changes of the [ppx_ast][ppx_ast] API.

-Under the hood, ppx_ast will use one the version of the Parsetree supported by [ocaml-migrate-parsetree][omp].
+Under the hood, ppx_ast will use the version of the Parsetree supported by [ocaml-migrate-parsetree][omp].
 It will always try to use the highest available version, so that the latest compiler features are available immediately.

 ## Status

-Currently nothing appart from this experiment as been done.
+Currently nothing appart from this experiment has been done.

 [ppx_core]: https://github.com/janestreet/ppx_core
 [ppx_ast]: https://github.com/janestreet/ppx_core